kellyjonbrazil/jello/README.md

 JSON or JSON Lines can be piped into `jello` (JSON Lines are automatically slurped into a list of dictionaries) and are available as the variable `_`.
 Assign the output the the variable `r` to print as JSON or simple lines.

+For more information on the motivations for this project, see my [blog post](https://blog.kellybrazil.com/2020/03/25/jello-the-jq-alternative-for-pythonistas/).

 ## Install
 ```
 pip3 install --upgrade jello